Abstraqt: Analysis of Quantum Circuits via Abstract Stabilizer Simulation: Evaluation

-Note that it may be surprising that ESS can simulate circuits containing many $T$ gates---this is because Qiskit can establish that the Clifford+T part of circuit \texttt{Cliff+T;Cliff} is irrelevant when measuring the last qubit.
-In contrast, for most remaining circuits, ESS runs out of memory as it decomposes the circuit into exponentially many Clifford circuits.
+It may be surprising that ESS returns an incorrect result for \texttt{Cliff+T;Cliff} instead of timing out, although the circuit contains many $T$ gates---this is because Qiskit can establish that the Clifford+T part of the circuit is irrelevant when measuring the last qubit.
+For all remaining circuits, ESS runs out of memory or times out, as it decomposes the circuit into exponentially many Clifford circuits.

-\para{QuiZX} QuiZX also fails to simulate \texttt{Cliff;Cliff}, which we conjecture is due to a bug for circuits that do not contain non-Clifford gates.
-After adding a single $T$ gate, or when running \texttt{Cliff+T;Cliff}, simulation is successful.
-However, we note that \tool is significantly faster than QuiZX, possibly because it does not need to repeatedly optimize circuits.

-The results on the remaining circuits are analogous to ESS, except that QuiZX sometimes times out instead of running out of memory.
-Further, we note that QuiZX runs into an internal error when simulating \texttt{RZ$_2$+H;CX}.
+\para{Feynman} Feynman consistently either times out, runs out of memory, or does not support a relevant operation (namely measurement and $RZ_2$).

 \para{\baseline} \baseline typically either times out, throws an internal error, does not support a relevant operation (e.g., measurements or $RZ_2$), or returns incorrect results.
 The latter is because on some circuits, mode 2 choses an empty set of projectors, which leads to trivially unsound results.
-When \baseline does terminate, it is too imprecise to establish that the last qubit is in state $\ket{0}$. \para{Statevector} Unsurprisingly, statevector simulation cannot handle the circuits in \cref{tab:results}.
-This is because it requires space exponential in the number of qubits, which precludes simulating any of the benchmarks.
+When \baseline does terminate, it is too imprecise to establish that the last qubit is in state $\ket{0}$.